Hannahdlewis/Code-Quiz/README.md

 ## Usage

-This web application enables users to
+This web application enables users to take a timed code quiz.
+The user is presented with a series of multiple choice questins, once all questions are answered, user will they are able to

 ## Installation